 Clubs that do not adhere to the above guidelines will be disbanded at the end of the academic year.
-A new club application, available at the Division of Student Activities, must be completed to reinstate disbanded clubs.
+A new club application, available at the Division of Student Activities, must be completed to reinstate a disbanded club.

 Club Elections